“It can be hard to distinguish between

 Is systemic HRT (Hormone Replacement Therapy) recommended for the treatment of menopause symptoms in those with a history of breast cancer?

-Not usually.
 On page three in the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause, first published online 10 June 2022, one of the recommendations is:

 • “A history of breast cancer should be considered a contraindication to systemic HRT.
 The risk of breast cancer recurrence with HRT is higher in women with oestrogen receptor positive cancer, but women with oestrogen receptor negative breast cancer are also considered to have an increased risk of recurrence with HRT.
 HRT may, in exceptional cases, be offered to women with breast cancer with severe menopausal symptoms if lifestyle modifications and non-hormonal treatment options are not effective.
-This should be done after discussion with the woman, her menopause specialist and her breast/oncology team”.9
+This should be done after discussion with the woman, her menopause specialist and her breast/oncology team”.7

 Health Care Provider